genner-lab/meta-fish-lib/README.md

 # convert to fasta file
 # uses the standard database id field ('dbid') as a label
 # 'dbid' is the GenBank GI number, or the BOLD processID number
-# custom labels can be created with 'mutate()' using other fields and changing 'namecol' argument
+# custom labels can be created with 'mutate()' and 'paste()' using other fields and changing 'namecol' argument - see FAQ
 reflib.fas <- tab2fas(df=reflib.sub, seqcol="nucleotides", namecol="dbid")

 # write out fasta file and corresponding csv table